 “It’s because I don’t really identify with fish,” is the justification she offers.

-Anyway, she’s pescetarian, which pretty much makes me pescetarian, but “I do love a tasty burger!” to quote Samuel L Jackson ‘s character, Jules, in Pulp Fiction when he is bemoaning a similar restriction in diet (although his girlfriend is an actual vegetarian).
+Anyway, she’s pescetarian, which pretty much makes me pescetarian.
+But “I do love a tasty burger!” to quote Samuel L. Jackson’s character, Jules, in Pulp Fiction when he is bemoaning a similar restriction in diet (although his girlfriend is an actual vegetarian).
+Well, I like offal of any kind, really.

-Recently though, we decided it would be prudent to lower our weekly shopping bill, and with that in mind we’ve even cut out the sea food and gone purely vegetarian on certain days of the week.
+Recently, though, we decided it would be prudent to lower our weekly shopping bill.
+With that in mind, we’ve even cut out the seafood and gone purely vegetarian on certain days of the week.
 I’ve been making lots of meals in bulk and freezing them.
-It’s really economical and I can knock up a batch of evening meals that will last a fortnight in about an hour, so it’s not too labour-intensive.
+It’s incredibly economical; I can knock up a batch of evening meals that will last a fortnight in about an hour, so it’s not too labour-intensive.

-I tend to make four different things, which we then eat in rotation.
-They are:
+I tend to make four different things, which we then eat in rotation:

-Anyway I’ve been employing this economical and convenient solution to the evening meal for a few months to great effect.
-I’ve noticed significant weekly savings, which we then blow on takeaways on the weekend (you can’t be good all of the time).
+Anyway, I’ve been employing this economical and convenient solution to the evening meal for a few months to great effect.
+I’ve noticed significant weekly savings, which we then promptly blow on takeaways on the weekend (you can’t be good all of the time).

 I misjudged this slightly.